Introduction — The Bench in Istanbul

 Chapter 5 — Where Year Two Stands

 The 2025–26 season. Álvarez turned 26 on January 31.
-As of late February, his La Liga record reads 25 appearances, 7 goals, 3 assists, approximately 1,707 minutes played.
+As of late February 2026, his La Liga record reads 25 appearances, 7 goals, 3 assists, approximately 1,707 minutes played.
 Across all competitions the figures are more striking: 37 matches, 13 goals, 6 assists — including 5 goals in 9 Champions League outings.
 The per-match output is lower than in his debut campaign, but the context has shifted.

 First, his role within the team has diversified further.
 Sørloth remains in strong form — 9 La Liga goals through 23 matches — and Álvarez is now asked to shoulder more of the creative burden.
 His share of passing and chance-creation has grown, distributing the purely finishing-oriented tasks across the attack.
-Thiago Almada, the Argentine playmaker signed from Atlanta United, has taken on additional creative responsibility, allowing Álvarez to operate higher and more centrally.
+Thiago Almada, the Argentine playmaker signed from Botafogo, has taken on additional creative responsibility, allowing Álvarez to operate higher and more centrally.

 Second, Atlético are competing on three fronts this season — La Liga, Champions League, and Copa del Rey — and Simeone is managing Álvarez's workload accordingly.
 Twenty-five league matches for roughly 1,700 minutes works out to about 68 minutes per game: not full deployment, but a deliberate strategy to keep his most important attacker fresh for the decisive stretch.